-We are an enterprising and professional group working in cinema, culture and digital marketing.
-We felt the need to have an alternative animated film festival in Bergen.
-Although Norway has great animators and great works of animation, it seems that animated art is not very well known in the country.
-There are few festivals exclusively dedicated to animation but we want to make a difference by contributing with a more open vision including an international competition in our program.
-By using our experience in the animated world we want to help to create a wider audience to enjoy and understand what animated art is all about.
-Embracing novelty, variety and international influences are our means to achieve our goals.
+We are an enterprising and professional group working in cinema, culture, academia and digital marketing.
+By using our experience in the animated world, we want to help create a wider audience that can enjoy and understand what animated art is all about.
+As we organize ReAnima International Animated Film Festival, embracing novelty, variety and international influences are our means to achieve our goals.

 Director and Program Director

-She was born and raised in Bergen.
-Solving has a degree in Visual Arts obtained at Sunnhordland Folk High School, Intercultural Understanding obtained at NLA University College and she graduated as a disability nurse.
-Her educational formation reflects the desire and the need to give her personal contribution to society.
-Solveig realised at work that creativity can be a good tool for disabled people to express their feelings and emotions.
-That´s why she wants to continue studying expressive arts therapy.
-Furthermore, she is highly committed to spread international animation around.
+Solveig was born and raised in Bergen.
+She has a degree in Visual Arts obtained at Sunnhordland Folk High School, Intercultural Understanding obtained at NLA University College, and she has graduated as a disability nurse.
+Her educational background reflects her desire and need to make personal contributions to society.
+Through her work, Solveig realized that creativity can be a good tool for disabled people to express their feelings and emotions.
+This is why she wants to continue studying expressive arts therapy.
+Furthermore, she is highly committed to promoting international animation.

 Ingvild has loved animation for as long as she can remember.
 Early in life, she realized that she didn’t want to be an animator herself, yet her passion and respect for animation as a medium only continued to grow.
 Born and raised in Bergen, Ingvild wished for more animation-related activities in her home town.
 When she discovered ReAnima in 2017, she wanted to contribute to the festival with her knowledge of animation and her practical experiences from editorial work, office work, seminar leadership, student organizations and other festivals.
 Ingvild officially joined the festival team in January of 2018.